 Under-breast itching is often an extremely irritating problem.
 You certainly can’t scratch the itch, and figuring out how to treat it is tricky.
 Doctors don’t always have solutions for this stubborn problem, but many women have shared the remedies that work for them.
-One woman found that milk of magnesia made a difference.
+Some women report that milk of magnesia makes a difference.

 Q. Itching under breasts is a real tribulation.
 After searching your site, I tried applying milk of magnesia to the itchy dry patches of skin under my breasts.
 After only one application, the itch is gone.